 In 1975, New York City was on the edge of bankruptcy – the city was several hundred million dollars in debt with only a fraction of that on hand.
 Barely evading disaster, the city implemented a centralized accounting system for its 100-plus agencies.
 Nearly 40 years later and well into the digital age, the citizens of New York City needed a tool that would allow them to feel confident and participatory in their government’s spending.
 In 2010, the city launched the beta version of a digital platform called Checkbook NYC, where all city expenditures were exposed and automatically updated daily.

 While feedback for Checkbook NYC was overwhelmingly positive, the city was looking to build on its initial success and expand beyond large data sets displayed in a tabular format.
 Simply stated, the city needed a solution that would make its vast amount of financial information easier for taxpayers to understand.
 The competitive Big Apple spirit led to another ambitious challenge: making New York the most fiscally transparent city in the United States.

 REI’s Agile delivery provides the NYC Comptroller with frequent product updates, allowing him to be actively involved in the development of the app.
-Data is processed quickly via multiple segment servers, which allows the ever-changing data to be updated constantly and provides the application 24×7 availability.
+Data is processed quickly and allows the ever-changing data to be updated constantly and provides the application 24×7 availability.